 Recipe Notes & Tips

-- See the ingredients and substitutes above if you don't have the spices.
+- See the ingredients and substitutes above if you have none of the spices listed below.

-- Pressure cooking- Instead of using a dutch oven, saute in the stovetop pressure cooker or instant pot.
+- Pressure cooking- Instead of using a Dutch oven, sauté in the stovetop pressure cooker or instant pot.
+Once you have sautéed all the ingredients.

-- Once you have sauteed all the ingredients.
-Pressure cook on medium heat for 40 to 45 minutes in a stovetop pressure cooker.
+- Pressure cook on medium heat for 40 to 45 minutes in a stovetop pressure cooker.

 Nutrition Information